 Fruit is very big, shiny black, firm, long and cylindrical.
 Average weight is 9.3 g, while individual fruits reach 15 g.
 An average number of druplets is 89.
 Fruits are very sweet and aromatic.

 It ripens mid-early.
 It has a shorter ripening period so that all fruit ripe well.
 Easy to peak, and harvesting should be performed in a timely manner.
-Good shipper

 It is suitable for fresh consumption, freezing and processing.
-In comparative trials with blackcurrants 'Black Satin', 'Thornfree' and 'Dirksen Thornless' carried out in different environmental conditions, 'Čačanska bestrna' has shown remarkable results in terms of yield and fruit quality, as well as to disease resistance and winter frosts.
+In comparative trials with blackberries 'Black Satin', 'Thornfree' and 'Dirksen Thornless' carried out in different environmental conditions, 'Čačanska bestrna' has shown remarkable results in terms of yield and fruit quality, as well as to disease resistance and winter frosts.
 It is the leading blackberry cultivar in Serbia.
 In the group of semi-erect thornless blackberry cultivars, 'Čačanska bestrna' reaches about 10% of the total world production.

 Head Licence & World-wide Marketing Rights (excluding Germany) held by MEIOSIS Ltd.